Danny Hoch: Theatre

 Two of his three one-man shows, Jails, Hospitals & Hip-Hop and Some People, were published together in 1998.
 In both pieces, he explores the multicultural (and multilingual) New York where he grew up, providing adept monologues in the languages of the people, Cuban Spanish, Dominican Spanish (Nuyorican), Jamaican Patois, or Trinidadian English.

-A prevailing theme in Hoch's work, within its spectrum of unification and deep similarities under superficial differences, is the power of hip hop.
-Naive or street-wise White youth believing or dreaming that they are Black, African-American kids dreaming of making it as a rapper, a Cuban street vendor's love of Snoop Dogg.

 Some People followed his first endeavor, Pot Melting, and was broadcast on HBO in the mid-1990s, which granted Hoch more national exposure, allowing him to tour more cities to greater crowds.
 Hoch founded the Hip-Hop Theater Festival in 2000.
 Together, his three plays have won many awards, including two Obie Awards, a Sundance Writers Fellowship, and the CalArts' Alpert Awards in the Arts in Theatre.
 In 2010, he won a fellow award granted by United States Artists.

 In 2008, Hoch's solo show Taking Over addresses the issue of social imbalance as viewed by people who are pushed out by gentrification in Williamsburg, Brooklyn.

 In late 2011 to early 2012, Hoch appeared in Ethan Coen's one-act play "Talking Cure" presented as part of Relatively Speaking.